gdsbook/book/notebooks/03_spatial_data.md

 ### Spatial graphs

 Spatial graphs store connections between objects through space.
 These connections may derive from geographical topology (e.g., contiguity), distance, or more sophisticated dimensions such as interaction flows (e.g., commuting, trade, communication).
 Compared to geographic tables and surfaces, spatial graphs are rather different.
-First, in most cases they do not record measurements about a given phenomena, but instead focus on *connections*, on storing relationships between objects as they are facilitated (or impeded in their absence) by space.
+First, in most cases they do not record measurements about given phenomena, but instead focus on *connections*, on storing relationships between objects as they are facilitated (or impeded in their absence) by space.
 Second, because of this relational nature, the data are organized in a more unstructured fashion: while one sample may be connected to only one other sample, another one can display several links.
-This in stark contrast to geographic tables and surfaces, both of which have a clearly defined structure, shape and dimensionality in which data are organized.
+This is in stark contrast to geographic tables and surfaces, both of which have a clearly defined structure, shape and dimensionality in which data are organized.

 These particularities translate into a different set of Python data structures.
 Unlike the previous data structures we have seen, there are quite a few data structures to represent spatial graphs, each optimized for different contexts.
 One such case is the use of spatial connections in statistical methods such as exploratory data analysis or regression.
 For this, the most common data structure are spatial weights matrices, to which we devote the next chapter.